tiffnayyyyy/Homework-2/README.md

 ## Due Date
 This homework is due on ***Sunday, October 4th by 11:59 pm EST***.
 It is going to cover *some* concepts on the midterm, so it will be helpful as practice.

+> **Late submissions will lose 50% of their original grade.** So if you originally get a 100%, you would be given a 50%, and so on so forth.

 ## Submission Instructions

 Please follow these exact instructions for full submission credit.